Home Care For Seniors: Choosing the Right Care For You

 We’d be missing out if we didn’t talk about the elephant in the room: COVID-19.
 The pandemic has, of course, led to lockdowns and a lot of isolation for seniors which, while necessary for their health, can have negative effects like loneliness, not maintaining their medication routine (particularly if they take a lot of medications, known as “polypharmacy”) and missing services like physical therapy.

-There’s good news though.
+There’s good news though - private insurance and federal government programs can aid in covering costs.
+Speak with your insurance provider to understand what is included under your policy.
 Medicare and Medicaid now cover telehealth services as part of a senior’s care plan, as long as they don’t replace in-person visits.
 These telehealth visits can be over the phone, using video conferencing or through a remote health and well-being monitoring service like emergency alert buttons.

-Whether you choose home care, home health care or a combination of both services, arranging for your loved one to stay in their own home provides them with dignity and a feeling of independence.
-They can enjoy their creature comforts and community of friends and neighbors.
-You can rest easy knowing that their health and well-being are in the hands of trusted professionals.
+Whether you choose in-home caregivers, professional home health aide services, or a mix of both, arranging for home care for elderly in their own homes provides dignity and a feeling of independence.
+They can enjoy their creature comforts, and you can rest easy knowing their health is in the hands of healthcare professionals.
+Making the right choice contributes to ongoing care and quality life for seniors, fostering their ability to age in place.